lorrainescanlon/wild_atlantic_wares/README.md

  - Monthly Newsletter with calendar of events taking place like workshops, popup markets, seasonal products and competitions.
  - Content to include videos and interview with other Irish crafters.
  - Have a review like button, for users to like if they found a review helpful.
+ - A favourites option so that registered users could make a list of items they would like to buy.

 ## Database Model
 The database model evolved from the needs of the user stories.
-The diagram was created using [Lucidchart](https://lucidchart.com
+The diagram was created using [Lucidchart](https://lucidchart.com)

 ![DBModel](/static/docs/images/)